microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (Java).md

 Data stored in Microsoft Azure Storage can be accessed over HTTP or HTTPS using straightforward REST APIs, or it can be accessed using rich client libraries available for many popular languages and platforms, including .NET, Java, Android, Node.js, PHP, Ruby, and Python.
 The [Azure Portal](https://portal.azure.com) includes features for working with Azure Storage, but richer functionality is available from third-party tools, many of which are free and some of which work cross-platform.

 In this lab, you will use Eclipse to write a Java app that accepts images uploaded by users and stores the images in Azure blob storage.
 You will learn how to read and write blobs in Java, and how to use blob metadata to attach additional information to the blobs you create.
 You will also get first-hand experience using [Microsoft Cognitive Services](https://www.microsoft.com/cognitive-services/), a set of intelligence APIs for building smart applications.
-Specifically, you'll submit each image uploaded by the user to Cognitive Services' [Computer Vision API](https://www.microsoft.com/cognitive-services/en-us/computer-vision-api) to generate a caption for the image as well as search metadata describing the contents of the image and an image thumbnail.
+Specifically, you'll submit each image uploaded by the user to Cognitive Services' [Computer Vision API](https://www.microsoft.com/cognitive-services/en-us/computer-vision-api) to generate a caption for the image as well as search metadata describing the contents of the image.
 And you will discover how easy it is to deploy apps to the cloud using Eclipse and the Azure Toolkit for Eclipse.

 <a name="Objectives"></a>
 ### Objectives ###